a-desaulniers/resau-git/aboutme.md

 - Gearheads empowers Dalhousie Engineering students through engagement and opportunity!

 	- **Rebuilt & Leading Sexton Pinions Program:**
-		Connecting over 100 students (and growing!) with campus volunteer and outreach opportunities through our Gearheads PDB™ (Pinion Distribution Board) volunteer channels.
+		Connecting over 300 students (and growing!) with campus volunteer and outreach opportunities through our Gearheads PDB™ (Pinion Distribution Board) volunteer channels.

-	- **Promoting & Managing Middle & High School Outreach**:
-		Gearheads is proud to be working with the Faculty of Engineering, creating and providing programming to inspire future engineers through school workshops, activities, & engagement
+	- **Brand Building:**
+		Rebuilt the Dalhousie Gearheads brand from an unknown, & five-year inactive society post-COVID.
+Gearheads has become a Dalhousie Engineering staple name, brand, and presence, influencing over 40,000 impressions in monthly social media engagement, and working with hundreds of students yearly.

 	- **Integrating First-Year Engineers:**
 		Gearheads is proud to provide critical support and community access to our incoming first years, assisting programs such as the Together@Dal student mentor program, and faculty onboarding.

 	- **Managed Gearheads Finances as Finance Lead & Secured Sponsorships:**
-		Ensuring the society's financial health using created tools such as the Gearheads BTT™ (Budget Tracking Tool), PDB™ and team communication.
+		Managed Gearheads Finances as Finance Lead & Secured Sponsorships: Ensuring the society's financial health using created tools such as the Gearheads BTT™ (Budget Tracking Tool), managing and auditing all society transactions, reimbursement, financial planning, grant headhunting, and team communication.

+	- **Society Recruitment & Operations:**
+		Managed and executed recruitment of core Gearheads team members during the 2024' - 26' year period, who are now leading in on-campus activities, grant operations, society planning, social media presence, and more.

+	- **Promoting & Managing Middle & High School Outreach**:
+		Gearheads is proud to be working with the Faculty of Engineering, creating and providing programming to inspire future engineers through school workshops, activities, & engagement

 	- **Funding Development (and fun!)**
-		 Funded, collaborated, planned, and managed on Campus activities such as the Canadian Cancer Society's Eng V. Comms 25', Dalhousie Engineering Global Brigades' Battle of the Bands for Water Fundraiser, and Gearheads' very own Halloween at the Design Commons 24'.
+		 Funded, collaborated, planned, and managed on Campus activities such as the Canadian Cancer Society's Eng V. Comms 25', Dalhousie Engineering Global Brigades' Battle of the Bands for Water Fundraiser, & Gearheads' efforts for Orientation and Faculty Events.

 I am proud to fight for student funding, identity, community, opportunity, and belonging!